 Public toilets and showers are available (you have to pay for these with a 50 Lipa coin, so make sure you bring some).

 There is also an ATM.
 You can hire pedal boats, kayaks, jet skis, etc.

 3. Cava Beach

 Located on the Babin Kuk (northern end of the Lapad peninsula) Cava Beach has recently been equipped with the Coral Beach Club, a place to relax in sheer luxe beach style.

 A perfect place for those who seek luxury.

-The Coral Beach Club has all the makings of a great beach club: great views, fantastic setup, king size loungers, VIP lounges, a bar, cocktails flowing, masseuses etc. There is DJ providing great surround music, but not too loud.
+The Coral Beach Club has all the makings of a great beach club: great views, fantastic setup, king-size lounges, VIP lounges, a bar, cocktails flowing, masseuses, etc. There is a DJ providing great surround music, but not too loud.

 It feels very chilled out, somewhat luxurious and exclusive.

 Beach offers spectacular views of the crystal clear sea and the lush Daksa Island.